mtatko/cepik-vehicle-history-client/README.md

 ## License

 This project is provided as-is for educational and legitimate business purposes.
-Users are responsible for ensuring compliance with applicable laws and terms of service.
+Users are responsible for ensuring compliance with applicable laws and the terms of service.

 ## Disclaimer